Photo of Asian man with black glasses spooning food into his mouth

 We live our lives online.
 We run our businesses and connect with friends.
 We purchase items and find jobs.
 And every day we’re at risk of a cyber attack.

-CERT NZ’s latest campaign is called EXPOSED and aims to raise the importance of being secure online by showing what’s at stake when we don’t get cyber security right.
+Our EXPOSED campaign aimed to raise the importance of being secure online by showing what’s at stake when we don’t get cyber security right.

 First-hand advice on how to own your online